 Missing the Compatibility View Button

-Compatibility View was introduced in Internet Explorer 8 to help existing content continue to work with Internet Explorer 7, while developers updated their content to support modern interoperable web standards.
-Since then, the Internet Explorer web platform, and the web itself, have changed so that most public web content looks for standards-based features instead of Internet Explorer 7-compatible behavior.
+Compatibility View was introduced in Windows Internet Explorer 8 to help existing content continue to work with Windows Internet Explorer 7, while developers updated their content to support modern interoperable web standards.
+Since then, the Internet Explorer web platform, and the web itself, have changed so that most public web content looks for standards-based features instead of IE 7-compatible behavior.

 Thanks to these changes, using Internet Explorer 11 in the latest standards mode is more compatible with the web than ever before.
-As a result, Internet Explorer 11 simplifies web page compatibility for users by removing the Compatibility View button and reducing the number of compatibility options in the F12 tools for developers.
+As a result, IE11 simplifies web page compatibility for users by removing the Compatibility View button and reducing the number of compatibility options in the F12 developer tools for developers.

-In previous versions of Internet Explorer, the Compatibility View button would attempt to fix a broken standards-based website, by getting the page to appear like it did in Internet Explorer 7.
+In previous versions of IE, the Compatibility View button would attempt to fix a broken standards-based website, by getting the page to appear like it did in Internet Explorer 7.
 Today however, more standards-based websites are broken by attempting to appear like they did in Internet Explorer 7.
 So instead of implementing and using Compatibility View, developers are updating their server configuration to add X-UA-Compatible meta tags, which forces the content to the “edge”, making the Compatibility View button disappear.
-In support of these changes, the Compatibility View button has been completely removed for Internet Explorer 11.
+In support of these changes, the Compatibility View button has been completely removed for IE11.